tasoftch/php-i2c-extension/README.md

 I've created this extension to get access to the i2c bus on my raspberry pi.

-## Note

-This module will not work with PHP 8.0 or above.

 ## Prerequisites

-- The development module for your version of PHP, i.e, _php7.4-dev_.
+- The development module for your version of PHP, i.e, _php7.4-dev_, _php8.2-dev_.

 ## Installation